Annemarie Bolduc

 A must-have ingredient, worth growing in the backyard and never leaving behind!

-I love growing my own garlic for many reasons.
-I might not always have success with every type of fruit or veggie in the garden but these alliums easily do very well each season.
+I love growing garlic for many reasons.
+I might not always have success with every type of fruit or veggie in the garden, but these alliums easily do very well each season.
 As a must-have ingredient in the kitchen, I make sure I plant enough of them to enjoy the harvest all year.
-Reading that most imported garlic from the supermarket is grown with harmful chemicals and who knows what type of fertiliser, I really appreciate having the opportunity to consume organically grown varieties.
+Reading that most imported garlic from the supermarket is grown with harmful chemicals, I really appreciate having the opportunity to consume organically grown ones.
 Garlic contains many health benefits and helps boost the immune system.
 And yes, we need it!
-Garlic brings a distinct flavour to meals, and countries around the world use it in many ways.
-While the "Black Summer" (2019-20) was just beginning, I pulled out the most beautiful big garlic heads I’ve ever grown.
-Just when I finished brushing them all, the holiday season went smoky as a result of the bushfires happening in the region.
+Garlic brings a distinct flavour to meals, and countries worldwide use it in many ways.
+While the "Black Summer" (2019-20) began, I pulled some beautiful garlic heads.
+Just when I finished brushing them all, the holiday season went smoky due to the bushfires happening in the region.
 When we evacuated from the threat, we just took with us the most important things: passports, personal belongings, hard drives, cameras, a cat, a baby chook… and my pretty garlic bunches!
-Yes… I was glad to have them as they made something nice to give to our lovely hosts giving us shelter.
+I was glad to have them as they made something nice to give to hosts sheltering us.
 We finally got back home, all safe and sound and I made this garlic photo session with what I had left, and here they are.
 I bet they have been our lucky charms!

 Shooting the "survivor" garlic • Photography © Bottle and Brush Studio 2020